As the populace becomes used to things

 if their competitors have more outlets than they do.
 As a side issue, this

-Those in charge of the media have considerable political power.
+which in itself is a rather sad story.
+Those in charge of the media have

 In the ideal world, AM stations would